 This is a much expanded version of Chapter 10 of my textbook, Diplomacy: Theory and Practice.
-It has just been published (March 2019) and appears on the ISSUU platform here.
+It was published in March 2019 and appears on the ISSUU platform here.
 Links to Updating Pages by chapter can be found here.
 This is the Contents list:

 Preface and Acknowledgements

 List of Abbreviations

 Defence intelligence services

 Secret intelligence as secret power

 The advantages of diplomatic cover